evvic/tcp-server/README.md

 ### `accept` System Call
 - The purpose of accept is to establish the connection between 2 machines (client and server)
 - Carry out TCP 3-way handshake
+- Used on TCP server side
+- UDP connections do not use accept
 - `accept` returns the handle to the connection with the client
     - The handle is just an integer value, representing a dedicated connection
 - The handle is called a **communication file descriptor**